sahil0094/Loan-Prediction/README.md

 those are eligible for loan amount so that they can specifically target these customers. .

 Approach- It was a binary classification problem where we had to predict whether loan should be provided to a customer or not.
-We started with Logistic regression as it being a linear model and has less variance.
+We started with Logistic regression as it being a linear model and has low variance error.
 Then to improve the accuracy we went for tree based models and good variance and bias score for xgboost.